Salon (gathering): Historical background

-Studying the salon
+In Britain, mathematician and inventor Charles Babbage is credited with introducing the scientific soirée, a form of salon, from France.
+Babbage began hosting Saturday evening soirées in 1828.

+Historiography

 The history of the salon is far from straightforward.
 The salon has been studied in depth by a mixture of feminist, Marxist, cultural, social, and intellectual historians.
 Each of these methodologies focuses on different aspects of the salon, and thus have varying analyses of its importance in terms of French history and the Enlightenment as a whole.

-Major historiographical debates focus on the relationship between the salons and the public sphere, as well as the role of women within the salons.
+Major historiographical debates focus on the relationship between the salons and the public sphere, as well as the role played by women within the salons.

 Breaking down the salons into historical periods is complicated due to the various historiographical debates that surround them.
 Most studies stretch from the early 16th century up until around the end of the 18th century.
 Goodman is typical in ending her study at the French Revolution where, she writes: 'the literary public sphere was transformed into the political public'.
 Steven Kale is relatively alone in his recent attempts to extend the period of the salon up until Revolution of 1848:A whole world of social arrangements and attitude supported the existence of French salons: an idle aristocracy, an ambitious middle class, an active intellectual life, the social density of a major urban center, sociable traditions, and a certain aristocratic feminism.
 This world did not disappear in 1789.In the 1920s, Gertrude Stein's Saturday evening salons (described in Ernest Hemingway's A Moveable Feast and depicted fictionally in Woody Allen's Midnight in Paris) gained notoriety for including Pablo Picasso and other twentieth-century luminaries like Alice B. Toklas.

-Her contemporary Natalie Clifford Barney’s handmade dinner place setting is on display at The Brooklyn Museum.
+Her contemporary Natalie Clifford Barney's handmade dinner place setting is on display at The Brooklyn Museum.
 Like Stein, she was also an author and American ex-pat living in Paris at the time, hosting literary salons that were attended by Ernest Hemingway and F. Scott Fitzgerald as well.
 She bought a home with an old Masonic temple in the backyard which she dubbed Temple d’Amitié, the Temple of Friendship, for private meetings with attendees of her salons.

-In 2018, Barnard College professor Caroline Weber’s book “Proust's Duchess: How Three Celebrated Women Captured the Imagination of Fin-de-Siècle Paris” was shortlisted for the Pulitzer Prize was the first in-depth study of the three Parisian salon hostesses Proust used to create his supreme fictional character, the Duchesse de Guermantes.
+In 2018, Barnard College professor Caroline Weber's book “Proust's Duchess: How Three Celebrated Women Captured the Imagination of Fin-de-Siècle Paris” was shortlisted for the Pulitzer Prize and was the first in-depth study of the three Parisian salon hostesses Proust used to create his supreme fictional character, the Duchesse de Guermantes.